jinhonav/Sentinel-1-SAR-Ship-Detection-and-Classification/README.md

 Detected ships: 188
 ```

 The Gwangyang result shows the highest number of detected ships among the three test areas.
 Many detections are concentrated around inner port channels and anchorage areas.
+Despite the large number of ships present in the port, YOLO successfully detected the vast majority of them with high accuracy.
+The ResNet classifier identified a substantial number of Cargo ships, reflecting the characteristics of Gwangyang Port as one of Korea's major industrial and cargo ports.

 ---